Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication: NOMA-based semantic communication

-Gradient descent algorithm is chosen for training the whole system, where the training phase can be divided into two stages: (\uppercase\expandafter{\romannumeral1}) train the modem model, and (\uppercase\expandafter{\romannumeral2}) train the semantic codec.
+Gradient descent algorithm is chosen for training the whole system, where the training phase can be divided into two stages: (\uppercase\expandafter{\romannumeral1}) training of the modem model, and (\uppercase\expandafter{\romannumeral2}) training of the semantic codec.
 The first training stage is illustrated in Algorithm \ref{alg:alg1}.
 A dataset $\mathcal{D}^{1}=\left\{\left(\mathbf{v}_{N}^{deq}, \mathbf{v}_{F}^{deq}\right)\right\}$ for training is generated by sampling from the quantized constellation set $\mathcal{C}^{deq}$ with even probability $\frac{1}{2^{m}}$ for each element.
-In this way, the modulator model can be able to generate a two-dimensional symbol constellation for every $c_{i}\in\mathcal{C}^{deq}$ while the demodulator model can learn to decode from the composite symbols under all pairing cases.
+In this way, the modulator model could generate a two-dimensional symbol constellation for every $c_{i}\in\mathcal{C}^{deq}$ while the demodulator model can learn to decode from the composite symbols under all pairing cases.
 After convergence, the trained models can be directly used for the second stage of training.

-The second stage of training is illustrated in Algorithm \ref{alg:alg2}, where the image and text semantic codecs are trained simultaneously and signal flow in one forward propagation follows the actual NOMA downlink transmission process.
+The second stage of training is illustrated in Algorithm \ref{alg:alg2}, where the image and text semantic codecs are trained simultaneously and the signal flow in one forward propagation follows the actual NOMA downlink transmission process.
 User-N is assumed to be an image-type user, and user-F is a textual data user.
-Note that though the two models can be trained separately, simultaneously training allows the model to learn from the estimation error, i.e., (the difference between $\mathbf{v}^{deq}$ and $\widetilde{\mathbf{v}}^{deq}$) introduced by another user, thereby better protecting its own message. \begin{breakablealgorithm} \end{breakablealgorithm}
+Note that though the two models can be trained separately, simultaneously training has allowed the model to learn from the estimation error, i.e., the difference between $\mathbf{v}^{deq}$ and $\widetilde{\mathbf{v}}^{deq}$ introduced by another user, conferring better protection for its own message. \begin{breakablealgorithm} \end{breakablealgorithm}

 \begin{breakablealgorithm} \end{breakablealgorithm}